EmmaLiTsai/recoverKBTDR/README.md

 				  	         	resolution  is lower at the surface and higher at during a dive.
 This function is a possible improvement to the smooth_trace function, and the two methods are compared in the testing_code.R file.
-This file also has some sample cross validation methods to mathematically determine the best spar value for the data.
+This file also has some sample cross validation methods to mathematically determine the best spar value for the data, and some helper functions for smoothing comparisons.

  (2) Sample Data   - contain XY coordinates of sample trace data as .csv files, along with the corresponding positions of the timing dots.
 		     This file also contains a .txt file that outlines the image processing methods used to create this sample record.